advanced-javascript-Riva/giphy-it-to-me/README.md

 **Phase 2:**

 ### How to use the app:
 Clone the repo and do an `npm i`.
 This will install all needed dependencies.
-You will need to also install the following:
+The following are optional:

 - Install XCode (Mac Users)
 - Install Android Studio (All Users)